KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ![](djangocon-us-2025-recap-images/amorino-me-and-mariatta.png)
 Mariatta and me!
 Mariatta's gelato was flower-shaped. (photo credit: Mariatta)

 Mariatta was the first woman CPython Core Developer.
 She was featured in the new [Python documentary](https://youtu.be/GfH4QL4VqJ0?si=doJ39S2O_Tuc6Gau).
 Her impact is appreciated, and her voice clearly resonates with the community.
+Mariatta also gave a talk at the conference [Reverse engineering the QR code generator and URL forwarder service](https://2025.djangocon.us/talks/reverse-engineering-the-qr-code-generator-and-url-forwarder-service/).

 ![](djangocon-us-2025-recap-images/python-documentary-mariatta.png)
 130 likes, 16 reposts on LinkedIn alone as of the writing of this